-A debate is an opportunity to formally discuss opposing opinions on a partithcular topic in public or legislative assemblies.
+A debate is an opportunity to formally discuss opposing opinions on a particular topic in public or legislative assemblies.
 Debaters should handle themselves with dignity and show respect for their opponents at all times.

 I am disappointed to report dignity and respect have been absent in the most recent highly viewed presidential debates.
 The behavior of some of the candidates has been appalling and embarrassing.
 Our leaders, and potential leaders, at all levels of government should always display the highest level of conduct when speaking in public.
 The world is watching.
 America is watching.
 Young people, who are tomorrow’s leaders, are watching.